The DOL Proposal – What Does It Mean For You?

 First Rate’s Answers

 First Rate’s Fee Manager and ExecView are two solutions that will help combat the DOL ruling.
 First Rate’s Fee Manager solution allows broker-dealers and advisors the ability to transition to an advisor model while also providing business intelligence and insights into how certain advisors, products, or firms are delivered to clients.
-To inquire about how Fee Manager can help your move to an advisory model better suited for the new DOL rulings, check out the demo here.
+To inquire about how Fee Manager can help your move to an advisory model better suited for the new DOL rulings.

 ** Much of this information is and has been sourced from several locations.
 I rely on folks like Michael Kitces, Craig Iskowitz, and Tim Welsh, amongst others, for much of my Fintech and industry news.